Can an Alcoholic Drink in Moderation?

 The recovered alcoholic has likely suffered lasting alterations in their brain’s ability to produce the “feel good” chemicals and “just one drink” is often the start of the downfall which could see you plunging back into an addiction nightmare.

-One simply cannot be ‘cured’ outright from their addiction. ‘recovering’ as opposed ‘recovered’ is an omnipotent word in the rehabilitation vocabulary.
+One simply cannot be ‘cured’ outright from their addiction, ‘recovering’ as opposed ‘recovered’ is an omnipotent word in the rehabilitation vocabulary.
+Many people who rehabilitate from alcohol addiction and go on to try moderate drinking, actually come to the realisation that abstinence is the only option.

 If you’ve slipped back into old ways we one of our expert consultants here at Cassiobury Court will be on hand to advise you further.
-You can contact us at Cassiobury Court on 08005003129.
+You can contact us at Cassiobury Court on 01923 369 161, or text HELP to 83222.